Pending Rules and Forms Amendments

 Any change to the federal rules must be designed to promote simplicity in procedure, fairness in administration, the just determination of litigation, and the elimination of unjustifiable expense and delay.

-- Evidence Rules 803(16) and 902.
+- Appellate Rules 6 and 39.